 A Bill to make provision for a right to manage for freeholders on unadopted private or mixed-use housing estates; to set minimum standards for public amenities on new housing estates; to make provision about the enforcement of those standards; to make provision about the adoption by local authorities of public amenities on new housing estates; and for connected purposes.

-The Housing Estates Bill would give freeholders on unadopted private or mixed-use estates a right to take over management of the estate, and it would set minimum standards for public amenities on new estates.
-It also covers how those standards would be enforced and how local authorities should adopt public amenities on new estates, along with related purposes.
+The Housing Estates Bill would give freeholders on unadopted private or mixed‑use estates a right to manage shared parts of their estate.
+It would set minimum standards for public amenities on new housing estates, create enforcement rules for those standards, and explain how local authorities would adopt these amenities.

 Generated 21 February 2026